SenseNet/sncom-resources/_docs/permission-queries.md

 > Currently only the **explicit list** concept is implemented.

 ## Security query API
-To see the currently available methods and responses along with sample diagrams, please head over to the [original Permission queries wiki article](http://wiki.sensenet.com/Permission_queries).
+To see the currently available methods and responses along with sample diagrams, please head over to the [original Permission queries docs](https://docs.sensenet.com/api-docs/permissions/02-permissions-queries).

 > A new security query api is coming soon.